22 June 2018

 On labelling, all products intended for retail sale in Mexico are required to bear a label in Spanish prior to importation.
 Most NOMs require commercial information to be affixed, adhered, sewn, or tagged onto the product, with information such as the name/business name and address of the importer and exporter, trademark or commercial brand name of the product, net contents, use/handling/care instructions for the product and relevant warnings and precautions, if applicable, in Spanish.

-With 12 free trade agreements in place, Mexico is having preferential access to 44 countries, including the EU, US and Japan.
+With a wide network of free trade agreements in place, Mexico is having preferential access to 45 countries, including the EU, US and Japan.
 In a recent move of interest to Hong Kong traders, Mexico signed on 18 June 2012 a comprehensive agreement for the avoidance of double taxation (CDTA) with Hong Kong, aiming to encourage the flow of investment and talent between the two economies.
-Under the CDTA, tax paid for income earned in Hong Kong by Mexican residents will be allowed as credit against tax payable in Mexico, while a lower withholding tax will be applied to Hong Kong residents receiving interest from Mexico.
+With the enforcement by 7 March 2013, tax paid for income earned in Hong Kong by Mexican residents will be allowed as credit against tax payable in Mexico from the year of assessment 2014/2015 onwards, while a lower withholding tax will be applied to Hong Kong residents receiving interest from Mexico.

-Mexico is Hong Kong’s largest export market in Latin America.
-Hong Kong’s total exports to Mexico rose by 3% to US$2.0 billion in the first eleven months of 2012, after increasing by 18% to US$2.1 billion in 2011.
-Major exports to Mexico in January-November 2012 included telecommunications equipment & parts (shared 35% of the total), electrical apparatus for electrical circuits (9%), electric power machinery & parts (7%), parts & accessories of office machines/computers (7%), semi-conductors, electronic valves & tubes (6%), toys, games and sporting goods (3%), computers (3%) and household type, electrical & non-electrical equipment (3%).
+Mexico was Hong Kong’s largest export market in Latin America in the first ten months of 2017.
+Hong Kong’s total exports to Mexico increased by 7% to US$3.1 billion in the first ten months of 2017, after decreasing by 5% to US$3.6 billion in 2016.
+Major exports to Mexico in January-October 2017 included telecommunications equipment & parts (shared 42% of the total), electrical apparatus for electrical circuits (9%), parts & accessories of office machines/computers (8%), computers (7%), electric power machinery & parts (6%), semi-conductors, electronic valves & tubes (5%) and toys, games & sporting goods (4%).

-On the other hand, Mexico is Hong Kong’s 3rd largest source of imports in Latin America, with total imports from Mexico decreasing by 6% to US$471 million in the first eleven months of 2012, following a 14% increase to US$563 million in 2011.
-Leading import items in January-November 2012 included computers (shared 27% of the total), telecommunications equipment & parts (14%), parts & accessories of office machines/computers (10%), plastic waste, parings & scrap (8%), crustaceans, molluscs & aquatic invertebrates, chilled, frozen, dried, salted or in brine (5%), fresh or dried fruit and nuts (5%) and leather (4%).
+On the other hand, Mexico was Hong Kong’s 2nd-largest source of imports in Latin America in the first ten months of 2017, after only Brazil.
+Hong Kong’s total imports from Mexico soared by 30% to US$692 million in the first ten months of 2017, following a 5% decline to US$696 million in 2016.
+Leading import items in January-October 2017 included telecommunications equipment & parts (shared 30% of the total), semi-conductors, electronic valves & tubes (16%), parts & accessories of office machines/computers (14%), computers (11%), crustaceans, molluscs & aquatic invertebrates, chilled, frozen, dried, salted or in brine (5%), plastic waste, parings & scrap (3%) and fresh or dried fruit and nuts (not including oil nuts) (3%).